Building Footprints

 3. USA_FootprintScraper using USA Structures

-Each of these classes has a method get_footprints which will return the footprints for the RegionBoundary provided.
-In the example shown below, the 3 different classes are all used to generate an inventory for a location provided when the script is run.
+Each of these scraper classes implements a method get_footprints, which returns the building footprints for a given RegionBoundary instance.
+The example below demonstrates how three different scraper classes can be used interchangeably to generate building inventories for a specified location when running the script.

 1# Written: fmk 4/24